 Draft a Guest List

 As you begin to build your guest list, you’ll need to consider a number of factors.
 If you have a particular ceremony or reception site in mind, for instance, you’re going to be limited by how many people it can accommodate (you can’t squeeze 300 people into a lighthouse).
 Would you rather have quality one-on-one time with each guest or throw a once-in-a-lifetime party for all your friends and family?
 If mom and dad won’t budge about inviting throngs of friends and family, you’ll have to hear them out—especially if they’re footing a major part of the bill.
 Keep in mind that more guests means higher prices, as catering costs are generally calculated on a per-head basis.
 So, in addition to location, your budget will have a big influence on the size of your guest list.

 Insure Your Ring

 No matter how careful you are, the peace of mind that engagement ring insurance will give you and your fiance is worth it.
-There are two basic ways to do it: As an extension of your renter’s or homeowner’s policy (which would reimburse you for a set amount of cash if you lose the ring), or through a company that specializes in jewelry insurance (which might offer more coverage than a standard homeowner’s policy by replacing a lost or stolen ring).
+There are two basic ways to do it: As an extension of your renter’s or homeowner’s policy (which would reimburse you for a set amount of cash if you lose the tungsten rings), or through a company that specializes in jewelry insurance (which might offer more coverage than a standard homeowner’s policy by replacing a lost or stolen ring).

 Book a Venue (and Set Your Date)